 What are minimum redemption thresholds?

-At sweepstakes casinos, minimum redemption thresholds refer to the base amount of premium credits required for players to claim prizes.
+At sweepstakes casinos, the minimum redemption threshold refers to the base amount of premium credits required for players to claim prizes.

 So, basically, a sweepstakes minimum redemption defines the least amount of premium coins needed to successfully redeem cash and gift card prizes.